Swiss to erect 1st national memorial honoring Nazi victims

-GENEVA (AP) — Switzerland’s executive body agreed Wednesday to help pay for the country’s first national memorial to honor the six million Jews and other victims of the Holocaust and Nazi persecution.
+GENEVA (AP) — Switzerland’s executive body agreed Wednesday to help pay for the country’s first national memorial to honor the 6 million Jews and other victims of the Holocaust and Nazi persecution.

 The Federal Council, the seven-member executive branch, approved 2.5 million Swiss francs (about $2.8 million) for the memorial that will be erected at an unspecified “central location” in the capital, Bern, at a time when the number of Holocaust survivors has dwindled and antisemitism has risen again.